 Moncton Teaching Site Program

-A quality family medicine experience
+A quality family medicine residency experience

 Family medicine at the Moncton family medicine teaching unit is a community-based program that uses the preceptor model in family medicine, as well as all specialty rotations.
 The preceptor model, and extensive use of office- and hospital-based teaching, places emphasis on a quality family medicine residency experience.